 Leaving a job is never easy, neither for the nurse practitioner or the employer.
 One issue many NPs aren’t aware of is the financial burden provider turnover places on a practice.

-The rate of turnover among nurse practitioners and physician assistants is over 12%.
+The national benchmark turnover rate among nurse practitioners and physician assistants is 10% (sullivan & cotter, 2020).
 That’s almost twice the rate of that for physicians, according to a 2011 Physician Retention Survey.
 Practices feel the impact of NPs and PAs leaving a practice.
 Turnover costs employers in the following ways:

 - Lost revenue related to the unfilled position

 - Cost of recruiting a new NP/PA (advertising, interview costs, HR employees’ time)

 - Cost of hiring a new provider (relocation, sign-on bonus, decreased productivity during training, employee time to train/onboard new provider)

 Looking at a simplified financial scenario, a vacant nurse practitioner conservatively costs a clinic $1,500/day or more in lost revenue potential.
 Consider a scenario where a nurse practitioner works 8 hours/day treating 3 patients per hour.
 If these patient visits are each assigned a 99213, basic office visit CPT code, and the visit is billed to Medicare, the NP stands to generate about $1,490 in revenue for the clinic each day.
 The longer the position remains open, the higher the cost to your former employer.
 Assuming the scenario above, a nurse practitioner position left open for three months results in $89,352 or more in lost revenue.